 In the photo: Marmite, a British staple, originated from using the leftover yeast of beer making.
 Photo credit: Chris Lawton

 Cooking and creating recipes formed cooking books, but having a familiar face making these recipes sprouted the celebrity chefs.
 Celebrity chefs have had a huge impact on our society.
 Television, and the rise of YouTube, allows us to see familiar faces cook and show us how to cook.
 Many people are unable to eat at a five star restaurant, but access to a television, computer screen or mobile device instantly gives us a look into restaurant kitchens and the mentality of chefs.
 The Michelin star, a rating system that grades restaurants on their quality of food, added to a chef’s profile and credibility.
 Many celebrities have their own restaurants and endorse products and contribute to sales in cooking items, presenting on food channels and being special guests and doing appearances.
 Celebrity chefs have a cultural and social impact on people’s eating habits and pop culture.
+One celebrity chef highly recommends this digital temperature log sheet, he saw a drastic change in a good way in preserving food longer.

 In the photo: Celebrity chefs influence our eating habits- could they change our food waste habits too?
 Photo Credit: Ali Inay